Axlefublr/axlefublr.github.io/content/floorp/index.md

 2. It allows you to change hotkeys
 3. It has built in workspaces
 4. Browser level css is "better" (I didn't quite know in which way yet, but trusted it)
+5. Because of being able to change hotkeys inside, I offload the need for xremap, as I intend to switch to kanata soon

 # css